top of page

 2.7 Granular Shoreline Change Analysis and Forecasting using EPR4Q Model

-The End Point Rate Tool for QGIS (EPR4Q) has been developed by Dr. Lucas Terres de Lima and his researcher colleagues at CESAM—Centre for Environmental and Marine Studies, Department of Geoscience, University of Aveiro in Portugal.
-It has been technically validated and stacks favorably when compared to DSAS and AMBUR - two highly technical and popular methods for performing Research-grade Shoreline Change Analysis.
-As admitted by Dr. Lima himself in one of our conversations, he did not get a chance to develop the model further after performing his initial research - hence the model does not work well on recent QGIS software versions.
-Nonetheless, I've outlined the preparatory aspects that one must consider while using Dr. Lima's model, in the video.
+The End Point Rate Tool for QGIS (EPR4Q) has been developed by Dr. Lucas Terres de Lima and his research colleagues at CESAM, University of Aveiro in Portugal.
+It has been technically validated and stacks favorably when compared to DSAS and AMBUR - two highly technical and popular methods for performing research-grade Shoreline Change Analysis.
+As informed to me by Dr. Lima himself, he did not get a chance to develop this proprietary model further after his research stint at university - hence this tool does not work well on recent QGIS software versions.
+This is not a reason to worry as I've covered the preparatory aspects for effective analysis in my video demonstration.

 TIMESTAMPS